zapier/zapier-platform-cli/docs/cli.md

 ## migrate

-  > Migrate users from one version to another.
+  > Migrate users from one version of your app to another.

   **Usage:** `zapier migrate 1.0.0 1.0.1 [10%]`